RT-Thread/rt-thread/documentation/device/adc/adc.md

 | Device handle | Finding the corresponding device will return to the corresponding device handle |
 | RT_NULL | No device found
                                              |

 In a nutshell, the names of the ADC devices are registered as adc0, adc1, and so on.
-Following is the example how to use it
+What follows is an example on how to use it

 ```c
 #define ADC_DEV_NAME        "adc1"  /* ADC device name */